FelthamLaboratory/E3-ome/README.md

 # E3-ome

-A resource for exploring the human E3-ome
+A curated resource for exploring the human E3 ligase landscape, including annotations, classification, and functional insights.
+This project aims to support discovery of E3 ligases in the research community.

 ## 🔬 Features
 - Curated E3 ligase dataset